Arielle Free

-Arielle Free (born 29 March 1988) is a Scottish DJ and broadcaster.
-She is known for presenting on BBC Radio 1 and touring the world as a celebrated Electronic house DJ.
-Free also hosts the official podcast Love Island: The Morning After.
+Arielle Free (Arielle Free) (born 29 March 1986) is a Scottish DJ and broadcaster.
+She is known for presenting on BBC Radio 1.
+Free previously hosted the Love Island: The Morning After podcast.

 Early life

-Free is originally from Stirling but moved to Glasgow when she was ten years old.
+Free was born in Paisley but lived in Stirling until moving to Glasgow when she was ten years old.
 She considers herself to be a Glaswegian.
 Free began dancing when she was eight years old, and attended the Dance School of Scotland at Knightswood Secondary School.

 Career

 Film and television

 Free acted in the Beauxbatons scenes in Harry Potter and the Goblet of Fire (2005).

 Free presented the children's TV show Scrambled! on ITV.
 While presenting the show on 3 October 2017, Free took part in a world record attempt for the most limbos achieved by a team of 25 people in three minutes.
 The team set a record of 142 limbos, verified by the Guinness World Records.